-The last few years has seen a growth in the number of service providers and suppliers having access to sensitive data, and with it a growth in supply chain attacks – in other words, an attack carried out on your system via an outside provider or partner who has such access.
-Today, we talk to Patrick Carolan about the external threats that exist through the supplier chain.
+The last few years has seen a growth in the number of service providers and suppliers having access to sensitive data.
+With that has come a growth in supply chain attacks.
+In other words, an attack carried out on your system via an outside provider or partner who has such access.
+Today, we talk to Patrick Carolan about the supplier chain and external threats that exist through it.

 Patrick, what is your top line view on the external cyber security threats that exist through the supplier chain?

-Simply put, cyber-attackers now have so many tools and targets at their disposal that supplier chain threats have never been so high.
-We have seen a real growth in cyber security awareness in recent years, partly due to the fact that there have been so many different cyber-attacks and partly because of the introduction of new data protection legislation such as the GDPR, for example.
+Simply put, cyber-attackers now have so many tools and targets that supplier chain threats have never been so high.
+We have seen a real growth in cyber security awareness in recent years.
+This is partly due to the fact that there have been so many different cyber-attacks.
+It is also partly because of the introduction of new data protection legislation such as the GDPR, for example.

 Can you give us some examples of supplier chain attacks?

-One of the higher profile attacks was the one aimed at Equifax back in 2017, when hundreds of millions of customer records were exfiltrated in a major data breach.
-Afterwards it was discovered that there had been multiple security failures that had allowed attackers to access a web portal and then other servers, where they were able to locate usernames and passwords that were written in plain text.
+One of the higher profile attacks was the one aimed at Equifax back in 2017.
+Hundreds of millions of customer records were exfiltrated in a major data breach.
+Afterwards, it was discovered that there had been multiple security failures that had allowed attackers to access a web portal and then other servers.
+This allowed them to locate usernames and passwords that were written in plain text.

 It doesn’t sound like they had a very robust framework in place.

-Apparently not, I believe they had even neglected to renew an encryption certificate on an internal security tool, which just goes to show how important it is to keep on top of every little detail when you are dealing with cyber security.
+Apparently not, I believe they had even neglected to renew an encryption certificate on an internal security tool.
+That just goes to show how important it is to keep on top of every little detail when you are dealing with cyber security.

-That was certainly a high-profile example, do you have other examples, or perhaps you can somehow give us a better idea of the scope of these types of attacks?
+Can you give us a better idea of the scope of these attacks?

-I remember reading the results of a survey in late 2018 / early 2019, which stated that over 50% of organisations had experienced a breach caused by a vendor.
+I remember reading the results of a survey in late 2018 / early 2019.
+It stated that over 50% of organisations had experienced a breach caused by a vendor.
 I think it was the same report that placed the unauthorised sharing of data by third parties as the second biggest fear for IT professionals that year.

 Why might that have been the case, do you think?